Drive bay: 8.0-inch

 8.0-inch drive bays were found in early IBM computers, CP/M computers, and the TRS-80 Model II.
 They were 4+5/8 in high, 9+1/2 in wide, and approximately 14+1/4 in deep, and were used for hard disk drives and floppy disk drives.
 This form factor is obsolete.
+Later models of floppy drives like the Shugart SA810 HH from 1982 were 12inches deep and 2inches high and didn’t require any AC power too.

 5.25-inch

 5.25-inch drive bays are divided into two height specifications, full-height and half-height.

 Full-height bays were found in old PCs in the early to mid-1980s.
 They were 3+1/4 in high, 5+3/4 in wide, and up to 8 in deep, used mainly for hard disk drives and floppy disk drives.
 This is the size of the internal (screwed) part of the bay, as the front side is actually 5+7/8 in.
 The difference between those widths and the name of the bay size is because it is named after the size of floppy that would fit in those drives, a 5.25-inch-wide square.

-Half-height drive bays are 1+5/8 in high by 5+3/4 in wide, and are the standard housing for CD and DVD drives in modern computers.
+Half-height drive bays are 1+5/8 in high by 5+3/4 in wide, and are the standard housing for CD and DVD drives in modern computers(newer models are usually 7inches deep, any deeper is for older or specific high performance models).
 They were sometimes used for other things in the past, including hard disk drives (roughly between 10 and 100 MB) and floppy disk drives.
+Often represented as 5.25-inch, these floppy disk drives are obsolete.
 As the name indicates, two half-height devices can fit in one full-height bay.
-Often represented as 5.25-inch, these floppy disk drives are obsolete.
+Some 5.25 floppy drives are also shorter at 6.5-7.5inches but this was quite rare.

 The dimensions of a 5.25-inch floppy drive are specified in the SFF standard specifications which were incorporated into the EIA-741 "Specification for Small Form Factor 133.35 mm (5.25 in) Disk Drives" by the Electronic Industries Association (EIA).
 Dimensions of 5.25 optical drives are specified in the SFF standard (they are somewhat shorter and not only size of the body is standardized, but also size of the bezel).